-Consequences for the directors vary depending on the nature, type of alleged faults and damages: obligation to indemnify the party which suffered a damage, fines, imprisonment, prohibition from exercising a mandate or conducting the business or even personal extension of the bankruptcy to such director.
+Consequences for the directors vary depending on the nature, type of alleged faults and damages, and may include: an obligation to indemnify the party which suffered a damage; fines; imprisonment; prohibition from exercising a mandate or conducting the business; or even personal extension of bankruptcy to such a director.

-4.9 Other Bases for Claims/ Enforcement against Directors/Officers environmental, health, safety, antitrust, tax, or e-commerce laws, as well as the anti-money laundering and processing of personal data laws.
+4.9 Other Bases for Claims/ Enforcement Against Directors/Officers

+Additionally, Luxembourg directors or officers can be liable for any breach of securities laws, environmental, health, safety, antitrust, tax, or e-commerce laws, as well as the anti-money laundering and processing of personal data laws.